nnhjy/Spine-Samples/Readme.md

 	```
 - Relaunch Julia and check which python the PyCall is using: `PyCall.pyprogramname` or `PyCall.python`

 **Note**: Under this configuration, only running the `spinetoolbox` requires activating the conda environment.
-Once the `PyCall.jl` is configured to use the conda python, there is no need to activate the conda environment for `julia` related tasks, e.g. updating packages, running `SpineOpt.jl` and `SpineInterface.jl`, etc.
+Once the `PyCall.jl` is configured to use the conda python, there is no need to activate the conda environment for `julia` related tasks, e.g. ***updating environment packages (actually doing this with the conda activated causes error)***.